Youth Mentoring Survey

 Internal Relationship Quality:

-The YMS reveals what youth think about their matches.
+The YMS reveals how mentees experience and engage with their matches.

 bullet

-The YMS asks youth how much match activities focus on things that develop their relationship and things that foster their growth.
+The YMS measures structure as focus, with three scales asking youth how much match activities focus on fun and sharing versus activities that foster their growth.

 Subscales of the Youth Mentoring Survey